birjj/csgo-vscripts/vip/README.md

 Extract `resources/*` to `steamapps/Counter-Strike: Global Offensive/csgo` (so `models` merges with CS:GO's `models`).

 **Important:** In order for the VIP to be able to see his own arms, your map needs a `.kv` file.
 You can copy-paste the `vmfs/test_vip.kv` file from this repo and rename it to match your map.

+## Known bugs
+- Cannot differentiate AI from human players;<br>
+_Hard to fix in a way that's reliable._

+- When taking over a VIP Bot, VIP vanishes but round doesn't end;<br>
+_Potential fix: Save last known VIP position, and when there's no VIP and VIP didn't die, set closest CT to last known position as VIP._

+- When VIP disconnects from the server, VIP vanishes but round doesn't end;<br>
+_Potential fix: Have a grace time within which a VIP can be replaced by another under certain conditions (has VIP taken damage, etc, so it can't be abused easily).
+If VIP disconnects way into the round, CT's should just lose the round._

+- Bots don't know where to go;<br>
+_Not a whole lot can be done about teaching bots the gamemode, but could try spawning an Hostage entity inside Helicopter to "bait" CTs into the Helicopter, and making the hostage invisible/untargatable.
+This would of course cause some other weird problems such as Terrorist bots saying things like "Gonna camp the hostage" and such.
+No elegant solution._

+- Helicopter and smokes don't go well together;<br>
+_If a smoke lands close to the helicopter, depending on their perspective certain players might be able to see players through the smoke.
+Possible solution: have a dynamic model draw on top on the animated helicopter and disable that one on lift off(???) (hopefully works)_

+- Quickswitch may drop pistol on certain ocasions
+    This is caused by the delay between server and client.
+If client switches to another weapon before it receives the `drop` command from the server, then said weapon will be dropped instead.
+Not much we can do.

+- 200HP on VIP seems a bit too imbalanced, needs to be lowered to about 150HP;

+- Triggers need to be disabled after VIP escapes.

+- VIP sound sometimes plays in a position that it shouldn't.

+- Add Rescue Area on the map, to get that sweeeet [H] marker on the radar.